katelynnrachel/Airbnb/README.md

  <img width="265" alt="Screen Shot 2022-12-12 at 6 16 00 AM" src="https://user-images.githubusercontent.com/107594280/207067804-5e669fd5-23ab-469e-bc96-0d044842f630.png"><img width="335" alt="Screen Shot 2022-12-12 at 6 16 33 AM" src="https://user-images.githubusercontent.com/107594280/207067923-ea0b6547-74d8-4ba5-b3a7-84f8378e007a.png"><img width="348" alt="Screen Shot 2022-12-12 at 6 16 13 AM" src="https://user-images.githubusercontent.com/107594280/207067857-f0c08db3-c983-4847-8b76-a5c76be2875f.png">

 ## Machine Learning
 I decided to use a DecisionTreeRegressor model to see if features such as latitude, longitude, accommodates, bedrooms, number of beds, minimum_nights, maximum_nights, number_of_reviews, review_scores_rating could predict the price of a listing.
+Decision Trees pose many benefits over other models in that it is a simpler and quick way to conduct classification or regression problems.
+However, the model is also prone to "overfitting" which can increase error.
+It is also harder to use with continuous variables and can be sensitive to changes.

 ## Machine Learning Results
 <img width="304" alt="Screen Shot 2022-12-12 at 7 13 51 AM" src="https://user-images.githubusercontent.com/107594280/207081550-2706cfff-d78c-4c61-af91-4d246fe0c8e4.png">